Which Country Has The Lowest Literacy Rate

 Strengthening Education Systems

-One of the most effective ways to improve literacy rates is to strengthen education systems at all levels.
+A standout most effective ways to improve literacy rates is to strengthen education systems at all levels.
 This includes investing in teacher training, developing high-quality curricula, and providing adequate resources for schools.
-Governments should prioritize education in their national budgets and ensure that schools are adequately funded.
+Governments should prioritize education in their national budgets and confirm that schools are adequately funded.

 Teacher training should focus on equipping teachers with the skills and knowledge they need to effectively teach literacy skills.
 This includes training in phonics, reading comprehension strategies, and differentiated instruction.
 Teachers should also be provided with ongoing professional development opportunities to keep their skills up to date.